aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|+3
 |Save|-|

 **Description**: Animate a plant with at least a size "medium", the plant serves and fights faithfully for the one who animated it.
-The plant becomes a "level III plant" and can communicate with its summoner and other sentient plants.
+The plant becomes a level III plant and can communicate with its summoner and other sentient plants.
 At the end of the spell, the plant becomes a normal plant again.

 **Special**: You can only have one summon at any one time.